 At the same time, Gevo has a strong balance sheet due to a recent capital raise, and with the clean energy movement gaining steam, it has plenty of support from the retail investing community.
-All in all, Gevo is a stock worth its position on your watchlist.
+This, combined with a recent dip in price that creates a compelling value opportunity, makes Gevo stock worth its position on your watchlist.

 5. The Walt Disney Company (NYSE: DIS)